owncloud-archive/documentation/admin_manual/configuration/performance_tips.rst

 `Using MySQL instead of SQLite <configuration_database.rst#configuring-a-mysql-or-mariadb-database>`_
 -----------------------------

-MySQL or MariaDB should be perfered because of the inherent performance limitations of SQLite.
+MySQL or MariaDB should be preferred because of the inherent performance limitations of SQLite.